logo

 (3)

-If the “In Review” column starts overflowing while “In Progress” sits empty—it’s a signal: testing is delayed.
-The issue becomes visible immediately, not only when deadlines are already missed.
-The team can react instantly: help the tester, redistribute resources, or improve the process.
-Result: Less idle time and elimination of bottlenecks that slow down the entire project.
+If the “In Review” column starts overflowing while “In Progress” sits empty—that’s a signal: testing is delayed.
+The problem is visible immediately, not when all deadlines are missed.
+The team can react instantly: help the tester, reallocate resources, or improve the process.
+Result: Reduced idle time and elimination of bottlenecks slowing the entire project.

 Focus on finishing, not starting.